How to Install Google Tag Manager in WordPress in 3 Easy Methods + Plugin Recommendations

 Therefore, it is arguably the best Google Tag Manager alternative, especially when running a business website.
 MonsterInsights is an all-in-one tool where you can enable tracking, data analytics, and custom reporting.

 To use this plugin, simply install and activate it and follow the steps in its quick setup wizard.
-Just fill in your business and supporting information, then connect to your Google Analytics account.
+Just fill in your business and supporting information, then connect WordPress to Google Analytics.
 With MonsterInsights, you don’t need to visit your Google Analytics dashboard to make changes.

 - Link and button click tracking.
 Track link and button clicks without setting up tracking and coding to optimize your digital marketing strategies.